FireChickenProductivity/MouseControlChicken/README.md

 https://github.com/tararoys/dense-mouse-grid

-In particular, I was inspired by the idea of an alphabet based grid.
+In particular, I was inspired by the idea of an alphabet based grid as well as the idea of a checker display.

 The community repository (https://github.com/talonhub/community) mouse grid influenced my default color scheme.